ArchiveBox/docs/Docker.md

 There are a number of easy ways to pass in environment variables for configuring ArchiveBox.

-You can edit the `environment:` section in `docker-compose.yml` directly or you can add a `env_file: ./path/to/ArchiveBox.conf` line before `environment:` to import variables from an env file.
+The recommended way is to edit the `environment:` section in `docker-compose.yml` directly or add an `env_file: ./path/to/ArchiveBox.conf` line before `environment:` to import variables from an env file.

 You can also specify an env file via CLI when running compose using `docker-compose --env-file=/path/to/config.env ...` although you must specify the variables in the `environment:` section that you want to have passed down to the ArchiveBox container from the passed env file.